 Water can not only sustain our bodies, but it gives strength to our frugal attempts.
 Below are listed ways in which God's lovely gift of water can help you stretch not only spiritually but financially.

 Add water to the last bit of cream, rinse or shampoo, shake the bottle, and stretch it out longer.

-With drip or pressed coffee, when you are finished, do not throw out the used grounds.
-Add HALF as much coffee again in the same filter or to the same coffee press.
+When you are finished with a drip or pressed coffee, do not throw out the used grounds.
+Add HALF as much coffee again in the same filter or the same coffee press.
 Proceed by adding the same amount of water as usual.
 You will have a fresh pot with one-half of the expense.
-I tested this one on my unsuspecting husband who could not tell the difference between fresh and the half-old/half-new mixture.
+I tested this one on my unsuspecting husband, who could not tell the difference between the fresh and the half-old/half-new mixture.

-With any stubborn residue on the floors or counter tops, soak for a while with water, then wipe off.
-Water softens so you can easily remove.
+With any stubborn residue on the floors or countertops, soak for a while with water, then wipe off.
+Water softens so you can easily remove the scum.

 Why use a fancy mop?
-Just add some water to two rags, step on each of them, and waltz around your kitchen or bathroom floor mopping away.
-And if you want a floor cleaner, use one teaspoon of vinegar in a quart of water in a spray bottle.
-You spray the contents and proceed to clean with the “foot/hip” action.
+Just add some water to two rags, step on each of them, and waltz around your kitchen or bathroom floor, mopping away.
+And if you want a floor cleaner, use one teaspoon of vinegar with water in a quart spray bottle.
+You spritz the floor, then clean with the “foot/hip” action.

 Do you find cabinets full of various cleaning solutions for your windows, kitchen counters, and bathrooms?
-Most of these solutions are full of water so save money with the WILD WATER mixture instead.
-This mixture contains one-cup water with one cup-white vinegar and one teaspoon of cornstarch mixed in a clean spray bottle.
+Most of these solutions are full of water so save money with the WILD WATER mixture.
+This mixture contains one cup of water with one cup of white vinegar and one teaspoon of cornstarch mixed in a clean spray bottle.
 Shake well each time you use, spray, and wipe with a soft cloth or newspaper.

-So be frugal; learn to “water it down,” and, while watering, realize what our precious Lord gave us through this clear, amazing substance.
+So be frugal; learn to “water it down,” and, while watering, realize what our precious Lord gave to us through this clear, amazing substance--Himself, Living Water.